CFdefense/GameBoy/README.md

 5. Load a ROM file
 - Place Game Boy ROM files (.gb) in the `roms/game_roms/` directory
+- If you would like them to be associated with an image:
+  1. Run the Emulator in --debug mode and view console output on game hover
+  2. Add a file to the /roms/imgs directory with the name the console shows
 - Select a game from the menu or specify the ROM path directly

 ### Usage Examples